rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ![user story 1](sprint3pics/pic21.png)

 #### 1. What is the issue?
 This user story had an issue with `Job` object's `ShiftTimes` property's CRUD functionality.
-The `Edit` and `Details` view were throwing errors.
+Its `Edit` and `Details` view were throwing errors.

-The `Create` view already had a basic layout but it did not have a working create functionality.
+Its `Create` view already had a basic layout but it did not have a working create functionality.
 It also required a drop down list and moving the `Default` element to the top of the page.

 #### 2. Why is this an issue?
 The `Edit` view was throwing an error because in the `ShiftTimes` controller's `Edit` GET method, its `id` parameter was assigned the wrong data type of `Guid`.
 On the other hand, the `ShiftTime` model (used in the `Edit` view) has an `id` property with the data type of `int` data type.